Rural Exchange

 Stage 3: Fieldwork

-The fieldwork is being led by UHI Perth, with Impact Hub Inverness, Science Ceilidh and SRUC.
+The Stage 3 fieldwork is being led by UHI Perth, with Impact Hub Inverness, Science Ceilidh and Scotland's Rural College.

-We will collect data through six linked work packages to develop an informed understanding of experiences of CLLD, SRN and SRA, and develop future options and practical recommendations
+We will collect data through six linked work packages to develop an informed understanding of experiences of Community Led Local Development, Scottish Rural Network, and Scottish Rural Action, and develop future options and practical recommendations

 Our approach is informed by the need to: